ThroughTheFire/AI-Prompting-Profile/Overview.md

 # 🤖 AI Prompting Profile
-*A curated portfolio of creative, technical, and practical prompts — by River*
+*A curated profile of empowering minds through ai driven intelligence, creative work flows and inspirational problem solving— by River*

+**Career Objective Goal*"

+This portfolio showcases my ability in ai prompt engineering and creative problem solving highlights my goal to find ai related work where I can contribute meaningfully and grow with projects that reflect my personal talents and interests.
 ---

 ## 🌟 About This Project